jwergieluk/wergieluk-com/content/posts/rl-taxi.md

     4, -10, 373
     2, -1, 393

-The class `Agent1` implements standard temporal-difference methods sarsa, sarsamax, and expected sarsa.
+The class `Agent1` implements[^3] standard temporal-difference methods sarsa, sarsamax, and expected sarsa.

-Observations:
+I ended up using the expected sarsa method with parameter values `alpha=0.05`, `gamma=0.9`, and `epsilon=0.1` over the first 11000 episodes and `epsilon=0.0` for the rest of the total number of 20000 episodes.

-* Random initialization of the Q table seem to work better than using zero or constant initialization.
-My guess is that random Q table yields a "noisy" initial policy that encourages exploratory behavior.
+Random initialization of the Q table seem to work better than using zero or constant initialization.
+My guess is that random Q table yields a "noisy" initial policy that encourages exploratory behavior at the beginning of the training.

-I ended up using expected sarsa with parameter values `alpha=0.05`, `gamma=0.9` (which has almost no noticable impact), and `epsilon=0.1` over the first 11000 episodes and `epsilon=0.0` for the rest of the total number of 20000 episodes.
 The expected return of the policy estimated using this method matches the theoretical optimal expected value of ~8.4 in most cases.
 Somehow surprisingly, the estimated policy is not optimal and prescribes non-optimal actions for 8 states.
-It turns out that this actually doesn't matter, because the states of the non-optimal state-action pairs are never attained:
+It turns out that this actually doesn't matter, because the states of the non-optimal state-action pairs are never attained.

+In the following listing, the states are expanded to 4-tuples ("row", "column", "passenger location", "dropoff location").

     state 436: 4 1 T R  action 0: south
     state 437: 4 1 T G  action 0: south